ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # How energy consumption correlates with performance

-There is no direct relationship between energy consumption and performance.
-In general, energy consumption and performance are trade-offs within a system.
-While they often support each other, there can be cases where they are not aligned.

 Based on the evidence gathered from all of these measurements, there were a mixture of cases where:
 - Higher energy consumption correlated with better throughput.
 - Higher energy consumption correlated with lower throughput.